Whilst the current situation continues please note that our offices are now closed. We are contactable by email or by telephone.

 When making a cycling accident injury claim, calculating the compensation you are expected to receive can be a complex procedure.
 This is primarily dependent on the severity of your injuries and the influence this has on your immediate and future life.

 As with all compensation claims, the process should not be conducted hastily in anyway.
 The complete detail surrounding the accident, liability, scale of injuries, financial implications (short and long-term) and lasting healthcare considerations must all be factored into compensation settlements.

 On some occasions, it is absolutely necessary to allow the injured person time to recover or time for more accurate assessments by medical professionals to be made in order to suitably quantify the injury fully before the claim is valued.
 We can then aim to secure the compensation settlement value from the third party responsible for your injury.

 The following considerations must receive focus when considering compensation claim settlement amounts:

-This is commonly asked question although as each cycle accident claim is never the same, it is almost impossible to identify how much the claimant will receive at the very outset of any injury claim process.
+This is commonly asked question.
+However, as each cycling accident claim is unique it is almost impossible to identify how much the claimant will receive at the very outset of any injury claim process.